1871fotc/fotc/docs/walks/toowong-identities-2.md

 ## Letitia Jephson <small>(5‑34‑17)</small>

 Letitia was widowed and had lost two young sons while still in her early forties.
 She became a businesswoman managing boarding houses in the city and at Kangaroo Point.
-The Longreach Private Boarding House which she leased in 1879 was a highly sucessfully operation.
+The Longreach Private Boarding House which she leased in 1879 was a highly successfully operation.
 Letitia bought *Cabury* on Kensington Terrace which she renamed *Mallow* after her birthplace in Ireland.
 In 1899 she sold Mallow to Sir Robert Philp.
 When Letitia died in 1908, she left a substantial estate including shares in banks and breweries.
 Church Street was renamed Jephson Street after her.

 ??? directions "Directions"